Bernie Sanders Reportedly Making Plans To Immediately Legalize Marijuana, Stop Trump’s Border Wall If He Wins

 “We cannot accept delays from Congress on some of the most pressing issues, especially those like immigration where Trump has governed with racism and for his own corrupt benefit,” the document said.

-Sanders has been rising in polling in the days leading up to the Iowa caucus, pulling to within striking distance of frontrunner Joe Biden both in national polling and in some key early states, including Iowa.
+Sanders has been rising in the polls in the days leading up to the Iowa caucus.
+The numbers suggest he is within striking distance of front-runner Joe Biden both in national polling and in some key early states, including Iowa.